SilenZcience/cat_win/ARGUMENTS.md

 The first Step always fills the entire Screen.
 The following Steps have the Size as defined by the config Element `more_step_length`.
 Display the available Commands by entering `?` or `help`.
-The Output can be stopped entirely when entering `q` or `quit` on the User Prompt.
-When entering `n` or `next` the Programm will skip to the next File.

 ```console
 > catw file -M